The DNA of leading Daily Business

 It's all about having a base for comparison.

-By understanding the DNA of leading the Daily Business it will become easier to see how it differs from leading more development-oriented initiatives, where they are similar and where to pay special attention.
+By understanding the DNA of leading the day-to-day Business it will become easier to see how it differs from leading more development-oriented initiatives, where they are similar, and where to pay special attention.

-Before we go practical in a short while let's first look at the core of leadership:
+Before we go practical let's first look at the core of leadership:

 WHAT to achieve